bennami/star-match-game/README.md

-star-match game using hooks and stateful components. created custom hooks that manages the states and changes of such states. added a math.js file that contains an object where all the mathematical functions can be found, this is a cool way to reuse functions in different components by simply importing that file as a dependency.
+star-match game using hooks and stateful components.
+I created a custom hook that manages the states and transacting on them (setting states). added a math.js file that contains an object where all the mathematical functions can be found, this is a cool way to reuse functions in different components by simply importing that file as a dependency.

 ![preview](https://github.com/bennami/star-match-game/blob/master/preview.png)